atharvm416/Java-Banking_System/README.md

 ***Illustration:-***
-The Banking System connects with the ODBC driver to create, delete, modify, and present the account details with financial data transfers stored in the Database Microsoft Access.
-The system can display the data of an individual or the entire system in PDF format.
+The system is built with Java Swing components such as JFrame, JPanel, JTree, JTable, JDialog, JLabel, JTextField, etc. The system has 3 sections: Account, Transaction, and Display, each with a JDialog window in 8 separate packages to create, delete, modify, transfer, and present account details stored in the Microsoft Access database.
+The Java program is linked to a Microsoft Access (.mdb/.accdb) database using JDBC and an ODBC driver.